 Development of the user interface/database system was guided by a series of principles.
 These included that all software be open source, that the program be efficient to use and have a small footprint, that the system be useful to all users, and that there be consistency throughout the program.
-The NetLogo model was designed based on the capabilities of an OLPC laptop, with emphasis on the specifications for mesh networking.
+The NetLogo model was designed based on the capabilities of an OLPC laptop.